Crymlyn Burrows

-Crymlyn Burrows (Twyni Crymlyn) is an area of land in Wales, UK to the east of Swansea city centre, and south of Crymlyn Bog.
+Crymlyn Burrows (Twyni Crymlyn) is an area in Wales to the east of Swansea city centre, and south of Crymlyn Bog.
 It is bounded by Jersey Marine Beach to the south and the River Neath to the east.
 The land west of Baldwin's Crescent falls within the City and County of Swansea and from Baldwin's Crescent eastwards falls within Neath Port Talbot.

-The area northwest of the Fabian Way contains a small settlement at Elba Crescent and Baldwins Crescent and areas of industry and commerce.
-The 1940s Swansea Bay Museum is located in Elba Crescent.
-The museum contains exhibits showing what life was like in the Swansea Bay area during and just after World War II.
+The area northwest of the Fabian Way contains a small settlement at Elba Crescent and Baldwins Crescent, and areas of industry and commerce.

 Nature reserve

 The undeveloped salt marsh area south of the Fabian Way and north Jersey Marine Beach is a designated biological Site of Special Scientific Interest and is one of the last remaining places of the Swansea Bay coastline that has remained unmodified by industrial development.
 The area contains sand dunes, a salt marsh and carr woodland.
 The burrows also contain a rare orchid - the Fen Orchid, Liparis loeselii.
 The 1000 acre site was acquired by St. Modwen from BP in November 2009 and will be kept as a protected leisure destination.